-The Responsible Entity will ensure that any interest payments due on any borrowings within the REIT will not be capitalised and will be paid out of free cash flow.
+The Fund does not capitalise interest expense.
+The Responsible Entity will ensure that any interest payments due on any borrowings within the REIT will not be capitalised and will be paid out of free cash flow or cash reserves.

 Under the constitution (Constitution) of (the Fund), PCL may issue units in the Fund at any time at an issue price per unit equal to the “Issue Price”.
 Similarly, if PCL permits a member to redeem its units, the redemption price specified in the Constitution is the “Redemption Price”.

 Determination of Issue Price and Redemption Price involves the quantification of a number of amounts.
 Some of these amounts require PCL to exercise a discretion, in that it must use its independent judgement of the value of certain things.